mpaolini/python-course-IAL/lesson_6/pre-test/README.md

     >>> f = open('test_3_file_with_lines.txt', 'r')
     >>> lines = f.readlines()
     >>> lines[0]
-    1 This is the first line
+    '1 This is a the first line\n'
     >>> lines[1]
-    2 and this is the second
+    '2 and this is the second\n'

 ## test_4.py

     >>> import test_4

-Represent a small bilingual lexicon as a Python dictionary in the following fashion {"merry":"god", "christmas":"jul", "and":"och", "happy":gott", "new":"nytt", "year":"år"} and use it to translate your Christmas cards from English into Swedish.
+Represent a small bilingual lexicon as a Python dictionary in the following fashion `{"merry":"god", "christmas":"jul", "and":"och", "happy":"gott", "new":"nytt", "year":"år"}` and use it to translate your Christmas cards from English into Swedish.
 Write a function translate() that translates an english sentence in swedish

     >>> test_4.translate('merry christmas')
     'god jul'